-Modest payroll gains are forecast for the October-December time frame with employers reporting a Net Employment Outlook of +8%.
-While the Outlook declines by 3 percentage points quarterover-quarter, employers report a year-over-year improvement of 5 percentage points.
+Modest payroll gains are anticipated in the October-December time frame, with employers reporting a Net Employment Outlook of +6%.
+However, the Outlook is the weakest reported since Quarter 2 2012.
+Hiring prospects decline by four percentage points when compared with the previous quarter and are 15 percentage points weaker year-over-year.